5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 1. In the `DSDT`, search for `PNP0C09`
 2. If multiple devices with the EisaID `PNP0C09` are discovered, confirm that it belongs to an EC Device (`EC`, `H_EC`, `EC0`, etc.).
 3. Depending on the type of system you are using, open either `SSDT-EC.dsl`, `SSDT-EC-USBX_Desktop.dsl` or `SSDT-EC-USBX_Laptop.dsl`
 4. Modify the chosen SSDT as needed so the PCI paths and name of the Low Pin Configuration Bus according to what's used in your `DSDT` (either `LPCB`or `LPC`).
-Read the comments in the .dsl files for more instructions.
+Read the comments in the .dsl files for further instructions.
-5. Export the file as .aml (ACPI Machine Language Binary) and add it to EFI/OC/ACPI and your Config
+5. Export the file as .aml (ACPI Machine Language Binary) and add it to `EFI/OC/ACPI` and your Config
 6. Save and Reboot.

-**Example**: existing EC device in a Laptop DSDT</br>
+**Screenshot**: `EC` device in a Lenovo Laptop which does't require `SSDT-EC` because it already has the correct name so macOS detects it:</br>
 ![EC](https://user-images.githubusercontent.com/76865553/164182710-cd33bf84-68e1-4b1c-bc23-ad039adcb16a.png)

 #### Additional Steps (Desktop PCs only)